francisco328react/francisco328react/README.md

-## Hi I'm Francicso Neto and I'm FullStack Developer!
+## Hi I'm Francicso Neto and I'm Web Developer!

 I have been working in IT since 2018!